AthenaEPI/dmipy/README.md

-# Universal Diffusion Microstructure Toolbox (UDMT)
-other possible names...
-Microstructure Imaging in Python (Mipy)...
+# Microstructure Imaging in Python

-This toolbox unifies state-of-the-art diffusion MRI Microstructure Imaging using a "Building Block" philosophy.
+Mipy unifies state-of-the-art diffusion MRI Microstructure Imaging using a "Building Block" philosophy.
 In this philosophy, any combination of biophysical models can be combined into a Microstructure Model, and can be used to both simulate and fit data for any PGSE-based dMRI acquisition, including single shell, multi-shell and qtau-dMRI acquisition schemes.

+For Dipy users: Mipy is completely compatible and complementary to Dipy.
+Dipy gradient tables can be converted to Mipy acquisition schemes in one line, after which data sets can be fitted the same as before.

 ## Installation
 - clone repository